dwinchell/bld-book/content/drafts/draft-15-the-dance.md

 “Something like that,” he said, his voice calm.
 He began to lead in truth then, guiding and turning her through the melody.

-The music swelled, and for a moment, Raven let herself follow his lead completely.
-She didn’t overthink her movements or the way his hand steadied her.
-She didn’t worry about the dozens of eyes that might be watching.
-She simply… let go.
+The music swelled, and for a moment, Raven let herself follow his lead.
+She didn’t overthink her movements, didn’t think about the people watching.
+And then, at some point, she realized she wasn’t thinking about it at all.
+And that—that scared her more than anything.
+She nearly stumbled, her pulse kicking up—not from the dance, but from the terrifying realization that she liked this.
+Liked the way it felt to let go.

-“You’re not half bad at this,” she said after a while, her voice quieter now.
+“You’re not half bad at this,” she said after a long moment, her voice quieter now.

 “Thanks,” he replied, his tone light.
 “But you’re the one making us look good.”